ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ## Regulatory and Industry Compliance

-CultureCrunch is committed to meeting industry-specific privacy and security requirements:
+Culture Crunch is committed to meeting industry-specific privacy and security requirements:

 ### Australian Compliance
 As an organisation based in New South Wales, we comply with: